COVID-19 Update >> We Are Open 24/7

 Computer or Electronic Pornography and Child Exploitation Prevention Act of 2007

-In 2007, Georgia passed a state law which handles the prosecution of sexual predators who are involved with child pornography.
+In 2007, Georgia passed a state law that handles the prosecution of sexual predators who are involved with child pornography.
 Anyone who uses electronic means to compile, publish, transmit, reproduce, buy, sell, or exchange a child’s personal information, physical characteristics, or other identifying information with the intent to offer or solicit sexual conduct with a child or a visual depiction of such conduct can be charged with a felony under this Act, punishable by 1-20 years in prison and a fine up to $25,000.
 If the offender was younger than 18 and the victim was at least 14, the offender will be charged with a misdemeanor instead.

 Property owners of computer online services, Internet services, bulletin board services, or other electronic devices who knowingly permit a subscriber to use their service as a means to violate these laws can also be held criminally responsible under this Act.
 These types of violations are classified as misdemeanors of a high and aggravated nature, punishable by up to 12 months in jail.